-Paik's deployment of scores reflects the rootedness of pursued an intermedial approach amalgamating perhis creative practice in music.
-Although written into formance, new music, avant-garde film, and Fluxus's history as a pioneer of video and early electronic art. expression of the everyday.
-Paik had a remarkable musical education, which These intermedial interests allow us to situate Paik's spawned his interest in the experimental and avantnotational works such as Symphonie No. 5 and Libergarde music of the twentieth century.
-This trait is ation Sonata for Fish as moments of reorientation and significant in the understanding of Paik's early comtransition between music and multimedia in his work.
-Not entirely a means to an end (as in an instruction positions but also in how he approached the creation of his multimedia and video installations later in his serving the sole purpose of realizing a performance) and not only an end in themselves (as objects of aescareer, which, rather than being singular and authentic in the Western sense, were variable, mutable, and thetic and formal appreciation), these two works, each open.6 As an early adept of classical music during his in their own way, highlight the nexus of relationships of studies in Tokyo, Munich, and Freiburg in the 1950s, active actors and actants who perform over a long Paik was one of the first East Asians to appreciate duration.
-Arnold Schoenberg, who was among the most influen-But let us rewind to the beginning.
-In Paik's Symphonie tial composers of the twentieth century based on his No. 5, which is one in a series of works exemplifying Paik's interests in this form, his criticism of eternity is invention of the twelve-tone scale and his contribution to the emergence of serialism.7 The artist sought inspifollowed by a statement:9 "WHEN to be played is equally important as WHAT to be played" (emphasis ration for his musical experiments in German academic and artistic circles, which he found particularly inviting original).
-This statement directs our attention to the as a center of contemporary music.
-As a twenty-sometemporal aspects of the work.
-Symphonie Nr.
-5 prothing, Paik spent the late 1950s in Freiburg with the poses that varying tones and constellations of tones be composer Wolfgang Fortner, who advised him to work played on specific days in a year (January 1, at midnight, in the electronic studio of the West German radio stafor example), during the first, second, third, through to tion WDR in Cologne, an important center for contemthe 99997999th year, and into eternity, thereby not only porary music that attracted such composers as offering a pun on the notion of the eternal symphony Karlheinz Stockhausen, Mauricio Kagel, and György but also interweaving traditional musical notation with Ligeti.8 As a follower of John Cage and a participant in language-based scores in the best tradition of interme-Fluxus both in Europe and in the United States, and dia.
-Meaning is gleaned from the corporeal engagesimilarly to other artists of the 1950s and 1960s, Paik ment with the pages of the score, and its "wandering"
+Paik's deployment of scores reflects the rootedness of his creative practice in music.
+Although written into history as a pioneer of video and early electronic art.
+Paik had a remarkable musical education, which spawned his interest in the experimental and avantgarde music of the twentieth century.
+This trait is significant in the understanding of Paik's early compositions but also in how he approached the creation of his multimedia and video installations later in his career, which, rather than being singular and authentic in the Western sense, were variable, mutable, and open.6 As an early adept of classical music during his studies in Tokyo, Munich, and Freiburg in the 1950s, Paik was one of the first East Asians to appreciate Arnold Schoenberg, who was among the most influential composers of the twentieth century based on his invention of the twelve-tone scale and his contribution to the emergence of serialism.
+The artist sought inspiration for his musical experiments in German academic and artistic circles, which he found particularly inviting as a center of contemporary music.
+As a twenty-something, Paik spent the late 1950s in Freiburg with the composer Wolfgang Fortner, who advised him to work in the electronic studio of the West German radio station WDR in Cologne, an important center for contemporary music that attracted such composers as Karlheinz Stockhausen, Mauricio Kagel, and György Ligeti.8 As a follower of John Cage and a participant in Fluxus both in Europe and in the United States, and similarly to other artists of the 1950s and 1960s, Paik ment with the pages of the score, and its "wandering"